pymor/pymor/docs/source/tutorial_optimization.rst

 Now, we actually only needed :math:`4` enrichments and ended up with an approximation error of about ``1e-07`` while getting the highest speed up amongst all methods that we have seen above.
+Note, however, that this is still dependent on the tolerance ``atol=1e-2`` that we chose without knowing that this tolerance suffices to reach the actual minimum.
+An easy way around this would be to do one optimization step with the FOM after converging.
+If this changes anything, the ROM tolerance ``atol`` was too large.
 To conclude, we once again compare all methods that we have discussed in this notebook.